The Red Rubber Ball Foundation is an independent, UK registered charity, with no political, tribal, or religious allegiance.

 Despite opposition from within the education system and local community, Jane gave Maruge the chance to read and write and news of his case gained worldwide attention.
 Maruge was invited to speak to the United Nations in New York.

 Jane cares deeply that all children should receive an education, giving them the chance to escape poverty and we are honoured that she has chosen to bless the children we sponsor and provide encouragement to our projects.

 It’s so good to have an encourager who walks the talk

 We are delighted to be following their example and with Grandma Sarah and Jane’s encouragement we have grown our scholarship programme.

-Beginning with John in January 2011, we now help 149 young Kenyans to attend school and receive an education.
+Beginning with John in January 2011, we have now helped 243 young Kenyans to attend school and receive an education.